 Only two actions required:

-1. Have your doctor complete and sign a Physician’s Statement, Form DL101, affirming the Autism, Asperger, speech disability or other appropriate diagnosis.
+1. Have your doctor complete and sign the Texas DPS Physician’s Statement, Form DL101, affirming the Autism, Asperger, speech disability or other appropriate diagnosis.

-2. On driver license application KL14A/S be sure and complete line 7 on the form.
+2. On Texas DPS driver license application KL14A/S be sure and complete line 7 on the form.